MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M05Lab01_Power_BI.md

 1. Find out your organization URL

     * Navigate to Power Platform Admin Center at https://admin.powerplatform.com
-    * In the left navigation page, select Environments, and then open the target environment.
+    * In the left navigation page, select Environments, and then open your Bellows College environment.
     * Right mouse click **Environment URL** on the **Details** panel, then select **Copy link address**.
 2. If you do not have Power BI Desktop installed, navigate to https://aka.ms/pbidesktopstore to download and install Power BI app.